Malaysian United Democratic Alliance

-The Malaysian United Democratic Alliance (Malay: Ikatan Demokratik Malaysia, Chinese: 马来西亚民主联合阵线, Tamil: மலேசிய ஐக்கிய ஜனநாயக கூட்டணி; abbreviated: MUDA) is a multi-racial and youth-centric political party in Malaysia formed by Syed Saddiq Syed Abdul Rahman in September 2020.
+The Malaysian United Democratic Alliance (Malay: Ikatan Demokratik Malaysia), abbreviated as MUDA (meaning "young" in Malay), is a multi-racial, youth-centric political party in Malaysia.
+Founded in September 2020 by Syed Saddiq Syed Abdul Rahman, MUDA advocates for social democracy, multiracialism, and youth politics.
+The party is known for its focus on inclusivity, innovation, and reform.

 History

 Formation

 The Malaysian United Democratic Alliance was formed by Syed Saddiq Syed Abdul Rahman in September 2020.
 Previously, Syed Saddiq served as Minister of Youth and Sports in the Pakatan Harapan (PH) administration.
 He was the youngest-ever Malaysian politician in a Cabinet post when appointed in 2018 at the age of 25.
 He is also the Member of Parliament (MP) for Muar, and originally a member of the Malaysian United Indigenous Party (BERSATU), but his party membership was terminated amid the February 2020 Sheraton Move, along with four other MPs including ex-Prime Minister Mahathir Mohamad.
-Mahathir later formed the Homeland Fighters' Party (PEJUANG) and Syed Saddiq retreat from joining the Mahathir's new party.
-On 17 September 2020, he formally applied to register his own new party with the current name with Registrar of Societies (RoS).
+Mahathir later formed the Homeland Fighters' Party (PEJUANG) but Syed Saddiq declined to join Mahathir's new party.
+On 17 September 2020, he formally applied to register his own new party with Registrar of Societies (RoS).
 At the time of 2020 political crisis, Malaysian politicians had been fighting for control of parliament, with the PN coalition holding a very thin majority.

 MUDA has been sponsored by Syed Saddiq, Amir Abd Hadi, Dr. Tanussha Francis Xavier, Sharizal Denci, Afiqah Zulkifli, Lim Wei Jiet, Luqman Long, Radzi Tajuddin, Tarmizi Anuwar, Dr. Mathen Muniasupran, Mutalib Uthman, Siti Rahayu Baharin and Dr. Teo Lee Ken.
 Syed Saddiq has stated that MUDA is modeled after two other political parties: La Republique En Marche! of France and the now-defunct Future Forward Party of Thailand.
 He has also stated that his party will be multi-racial and youth-based, representing "all levels of society, regardless of race, religion or age".
-The formation of this party follows a trend of millennial-based political parties in South Asia, such as the Indonesian Solidarity Party in Indonesia and the Future Forward Party in Thailand.
-MUDA seeks to be disruptive, pro-democracy and based on reform and policy.
+The formation of this party follows a trend of millennial-based political parties in South East Asia, such as the Indonesian Solidarity Party in Indonesia and the Future Forward Party in Thailand.
+MUDA seeks to be disruptive and pro-democracy, with policies based on reform and modern ideals, championing diversity, inclusivity and innovation..
 It targets "middle Malaysia" with promises of "meritocratic, racially inclusive and policy-driven governance", and is also targeting the unregistered electorate.